grafana/k6-docs/docs/sources/next/using-k6/modules.md

 ## Sharing JavaScript modules

-As mentioned previously, users can import custom Javascript libraries by loading either local or remote modules.
-Thus, we have two options to import JavaScript modules, along with various methods to distributed them.
+As mentioned previously, users can import custom JavaScript libraries by loading either local or remote modules.
+Because of that, we have two options to import JavaScript modules, along with various methods to distribute them.

 > The following options for distributing and sharing JavaScript libraries are available for both custom and other public libraries.